-This report represents the fourth update to the original 1987 report entitled Aquifer Characteristics Within the Southwest Florida Water Management District1.
-Results of new aquifer performance tests (APT) have been added to the previous update (SWFWMD, February 2000^{2,3,4}); however, the general presentation of the data remains unchanged.
+This report represents the sixth update to the original 1987 report entitled Aquifer Characteristics Within the Southwest Florida Water Management District.
+Results of new aquifer performance tests (APT) have been added to the previous update (SWFWMD, March 2018); however, the general presentation of the data remains unchanged.

 This report is a compilation of selected aquifer pumping tests within the Southwest Florida Water Management District (SWFWMD) and is intended as a reference guide for aquifer tests within the SWFWMD area.
-Individual aquifer characteristics, as well as general information and comments concerning each aquifer test for the Floridan, intermediate, and surficial aquifer systems, are included.
+Individual aquifer characteristics, as well as general information and comments concerning each aquifer test for the Floridan, Hawthorn, and surficial aquifer systems, are included.

-This report is presented in electronic format in an effort to add new information on a periodic basis without having to republish the entire document.
-As information becomes available, the new aquifer information will be appended to the end of the corresponding aquifer information tables within the Floridan, intermediate and surficial aquifer sections.
+This report is presented in electronic format to add new data or information on a periodic basis without having to republish the entire document.
+As information becomes available, the new aquifer information will be appended to the end of the corresponding aquifer information tables within the Floridan, Hawthorn and surficial aquifer sections.
 The updates to be provided to users will include the necessary shapefiles and attribute tables to substitute and add to this electronic document.

 Due to the numerous sources of data, the variety of analytical methods used, and the wide range of field conditions encountered, users are cautioned to review the individual test analyses before applying these values to their own work.
-Any questions regarding the information presented in this report should be directed to the author at the Tampa Regulation Department, (813) 985-7481, ext.
-2035.
-If errors are identified in the shapefiles or the aquifer information tables, please notify the Tampa Regulation Department so that the respective attributes or table can be corrected.
+Any questions regarding the information presented in this report should be directed to the author at the Water Resources Bureau of the Southwest Florida Water Management District, (352) 796-7211, ext.
+4253.
+If errors are identified in the shapefiles or the aquifer information tables, please notify the Water Resources Bureau so that the respective attributes or table can be corrected.

 Users of the data provided in this report for modeling analyses should use caution when developing a conceptual model and grid design for a hydrogeologic framework, and specifying the model parameters.
 Aquifer parameters obtained from aquifer performance tests are highly variable and extremely dependent on site-specific conditions, so it may not be appropriate to extrapolate the data over large areas.
-All relevant
+All relevant aquifer performance test data within the vicinity of a model site must be considered when selecting the appropriate parameters for the model.

-1 Resource Management Department, SWFWMD, 1987.
+Resource Management Department, SWFWMD, 1987.
 Aquifer Characteristics within the Southwest Florida Water Management District.

-2 Technical Services Department, SWFWMD, 1994.
+&lt;sup>2 Technical Services Department, SWFWMD, 1994.
 Aquifer Characteristics within the Southwest Florida Water Management District.
+Regulation Performance Management Department, SWFWMD, 2000.
+Aquifer Characteristics within the Southwest Florida Water

-3 Regulation Performance Management Department, SWFWMD, 2000.
+Management District.
+Regulation Performance Management Department, SWFWMD, 2006.
 Aquifer Characteristics within the Southwest Florida Water Management District.

-4 Regulation Performance Management Department, SWFWMD, 2006.
-Aquifer Characteristics within the Southwest Florida Water Management District.
+&lt;sup>5 Regulation Performance Management Department, SWFWMD, 2009 Aquifer Characteristics within the Southwest Florida Water Management District.